Battle of Demetrias: Background

-The battle
+Battle

 The opposing fleets' numbers are unclear.
 For the Byzantines, Nikephoros Gregoras writes of "over 50" vessels, while the Italian Marino Sanudo mentions 80 imperial ships.
 The joint Latin fleet, composed of Lombard and Venetian vessels from Negroponte and Venetian-held Crete, is variously given at 30 (Gregoras) to 62 (Sanudo) ships.
 At any rate, all sources confirm that the Latin fleet was numerically inferior by about a third.
 Pursuant to their truce with the Byzantines, the Venetians of Negroponte themselves maintained an officially neutral stance, although some of their number did join the Latin fleet as individuals.

 The Latin fleet caught the Byzantines by surprise, and their initial attack was so violent that they made good progress.
 Their ships, on which high wooden towers had been erected, had the advantage, and many Byzantine seamen and soldiers were killed or drowned.
 Just as victory seemed within the Latins' grasp, however, reinforcements arrived led by the despotes John Palaiologos.
 While retreating from Neopatras, the despotes had learned of the impending battle.
 Gathering whatever men he could, he rowed forty miles in one night and reached Demetrias just as the Byzantine fleet was beginning to waver.

 His arrival boosted the Byzantines' morale, and Palaiologos's men, ferried on board the ships by small boats, began to replenish their casualties and turn the tide.
 The battle continued all day, but by nightfall, all but two Latin ships had been captured.
 The Latin casualties were heavy, and included the triarch of Negroponte Guglielmo II da Verona.
 Many other nobles were captured, including the Venetian Fillippo Sanudo, who was probably the fleet's overall commander.